AndrewCopeland/zettelkasten/kasten/1588973614-conjur-authn-k8s-error-invalid-k8s-host-CN.md

 ```

 ## Solution
-1. Looks like this error can be returned if using `authn-k8s` annotation authentication, to resolve this issue you can upgrade Conjur or use the old way of defining `authn-k8s` hosts. e.g. 'conjur/authn-k8s/<serviceId>/apps/<namespace>/<resource type>/<resource name>'
+1. Looks like this error can be returned if using `authn-k8s` annotation authentication, to resolve this issue you can upgrade Conjur or use the old way of defining `authn-k8s` hosts. e.g. `conjur/authn-k8s/<serviceId>/apps/<namespace>/<resource type>/<resource name>`

 ## Links